vgribok/flutter_nav2_oop/README.md

 This application starter reins in the issues stemming from the difficulty of making [declarative navigation](https://medium.com/flutter/learning-flutters-new-navigation-and-routing-system-7c9068155ade), [application state, and ephemeral state](https://docs.flutter.dev/development/data-and-backend/state-mgmt/ephemeral-vs-app) work together.
 Most intro-level samples will show you how to use them in isolation, but in reality it's quite challenging to get these concerns implemented in a way that does not bog the developer down in an ocean of hacks and interdependencies.

 Clone and evolve your own application if you don't want to fight the boilerplate war.
-For the state management it uses [Riverpod](https://riverpod.dev/) - the successor of the popular [Provider](https://github.com/rrousselGit/provider) package, both created by the same person.
-The [Riverpod Restorable](https://pub.dev/packages/flutter_riverpod_restorable) extends the Riverpod state management model to dealing with the ephemeral state, which is crucial to the UX for users of low-RAM, older Android phones.
+For the state management it uses [Riverpod v3](https://riverpod.dev/) - the successor of the popular [Provider](https://github.com/rrousselGit/provider) package, both created by the same person.
+The [Riverpod Restorable v3](https://pub.dev/packages/flutter_riverpod_restorable) extends the Riverpod state management model to dealing with the ephemeral state, which is crucial to the UX for users of low-RAM, older Android phones.

 The project goes past the typical PoC/HelloWorld and showcases more real-world-ish approach, where the app has its state restored after it gets evicted on Android when user switches between apps and back, where the async application initialization code has a clear place with the corresponding waiting UI, and where the application state gets rebuilt when the web browser user jumps to a bookmark.